carltonmason/beautiful-jekyll/index.md

 I've been a system tester, a developer, function tester and test lead, software architect, customer support engineer (that was really hard), lead build engineer, Scrum Master, Agile-DevOps-Cloud Native transformation coach (that was a lot of fun), development manager, and up-line development manager.
 Along the way I got my Master's Degree in Software Engineering.

 Many of my peers were surprised when I took my first software development management job as I absolutely loved writing code and solving technical challenges.
-While I knew I was making an impact as a strong developer, I knew I could amplify my impact as manager by fixing, improving, and getting rid of all the silly things that were slowing me and my team down.
+While I knew I was making an impact as a developer, I knew I could amplify my impact as manager by fixing, improving, and getting rid of all the things that were slowing me and my team down.
 I have made a a difference in all my leadership roles but, it was always much more difficult than I ever imagined.

 ## Things I've Learned So far